istio-ecosystem/wasm-extensions/doc/write-cpp-unit-test.md

 #endif
 ```

 Then to build the extension under `nullVM` mode, the following target is added to the `BUILD` file.
-The target is similiar to the one generates Wasm binary, except that it uses `cc_binary` and defines `NULL_PLUGIN` macro in `copts`.
+The target is similiar to the one generated Wasm binary, except that it uses `cc_binary` and defines `NULL_PLUGIN` macro in `copts`.

 `BUILD`
 ```python